 - Eat healthy.
 Proper nutrition can improve mental health.
 Choose whole, nutrient dense food over processed food. - Stay Hydrated.
 Dehydration can actually slow down your brain function.
-Drink plenty of water. - Take your vitamins especially vitamin D. Spending less time exposed to the sun we experience a drop in vitamin D. You can combat this depletion from natural food sources like dairy, supplements, or a light therapy with a highquality light box.

-Avoid drugs and alcohol.
+Ensure you are drinking plenty of water. - Take your vitamins especially vitamin D. Spending less time exposed to the sun we experience a drop in vitamin D. You can combat this depletion from natural food sources like dairy, supplements, or a light therapy with a high-quality light box. - Avoid drugs and alcohol.
 Your focus should be on being as healthy as possible.

-imit Screen Time
+Limit Screen Time